-Dortmund faces a quiet game day as German soccer resumes
+Quiet game day for Dortmund as Bundesliga soccer resumes

 DORTMUND, Germany (AP) — Game day in the Bundesliga is a lot quieter than it used to be.

-Instead of thousands of fans chatting and drinking beer outside the stadium, there were only a few locals out for a weekend bike ride as Borussia Dortmund prepared to host Schalke in a normally fierce local rivalry.
+Instead of thousands of fans chatting and drinking beer outside the stadium, there were only a few locals out for a weekend bike ride as Borussia Dortmund hosted Schalke in a normally fierce local rivalry.

-The German soccer league is resuming Saturday after a two-month break due to the coronavirus, but with no fans in the stadiums.
+The German soccer league resumed Saturday after a two-month break due to the coronavirus, but with no fans in the stadiums.

+The song “You’ll Never Walk Alone,” a favorite of Dortmund fans as well as Liverpool supporters, echoed around the stadium ahead of kickoff and the starting whistle could be heard outside.
+The arena has an 81,000 capacity but league rules permit just 213 people, including players, to be inside for the game, none of them supporters.

-In the city center, longtime Dortmund fan Marco Perz sat outside the German Football Museum in a jacket patched with club emblems.
+In the city center ahead of the match, longtime Dortmund fan Marco Perz sat outside the German Football Museum in a jacket patched with club emblems.
 He said he hasn’t missed a home game since the 1990s.

 “I’d normally be on the South Stand right now, in the yellow wall,” he said, referring to the vast terrace which underpins Dortmund’s reputation for passionate support.
 Now Perz is planning to watch the game with a friend over food and a beer.
 “The main thing is to see the game,” he added.